 - Always check with the company or organization directly via website, telephone, or email to verify their legitimacy.

 - Never give your debit, credit or prepaid card number to anyone you do not know.
-First, transfer your funds to a PayPal account so that it is a secure transaction.

 - Treat your Green Dot MoneyPak like cash.
 Transactions will not be reimbursed or reversed, and your money is not FDIC insured, so it is important to protect yourself by asking questions and reading the fine print!